geakos01/friend_recommender/README.md

 # Modeling Steps

-1. Create random walks from the graph
+1. Create random walks from the graph.
-2. Create an embedding matrix from the random walks with Word2Vec
+2. Create an embedding matrix from the random walks with Word2Vec.
-3. Make training and test data from the embedding matrix using EdgeSplitter
+3. Make training and test data from the embedding matrix using EdgeSplitter.
-4. Process edges using some operator, that takes the embeddings of the two nodes
+4. Process edges using some operator, that takes the embeddings of the two nodes.
-5. Train a Logistic Regression model on the processed edges
+5. Train a Logistic Regression model on the processed edges.
-6. Evaluate the model on the test data
+6. Evaluate the model on the test data.

 # Related Works